Santhoshcv07/DevPilot_AI/README.md

 ## 🤔 What it does

-**DevPilot AI** bridges the gap between large codebases and natural language understanding.
-It acts as an interactive AI pair programmer that sits right inside your local environment.

 Instead of manually searching through hundreds of files, you simply point DevPilot to your local workspace, and it allows you to:
 - **Understand:** Ask questions about complex architectural choices or specific functions.